Lawrence, St. Lawrence County, New York: Geography

 The eastern town line is the border of Franklin County.

-The Deer River flows from the south-east to the north-western part of the town, and the east branch of the St. Regis River flows across the southern part of the town.
+Deer River flows from the south-east to the north-western part of the town, and the east branch of the St. Regis River flows across the southern part of the town.

 U.S. Route 11 and New York State Route 11C are east–west highways.
 New York State Route 11B cuts across the southeastern corner of the town.